Flat retainers create flat effort.

 Alignment isn't aspirational.
 It's structural.

-When I started GrowthMarketer after selling TrueCoach, I had one question: what would a marketing partner look like if it were designed by a founder for founders?
+When I started GrowthMarketer after selling TrueCoach, I designed the model around one question: what would a marketing partner look like if it were designed by a founder for founders?

 The answer was obvious.
 It would share the risk.